HIV and Opportunistic Infections, Coinfections, and Conditions

 Food and water can be contaminated with OI-causing germs.
 To be safe, don’t eat or drink the following foods:

-Only drink tap water or bottled water.
+Only drink tap water, filtered water, or bottled water.
 Don’t drink water directly from a lake or river.

 If you are visiting a foreign country, avoid eating food and drinking water that could make you sick.
 Before you travel, read this CDC fact sheet on travel abroad for people living with HIV.